timothyhahn/jeeveshikedthepct/src/routes/chapters/06-chapter-6.md

 ran into quite a few hikers who had struggled through the snow, hail, and lightning over the past few days.
 All of which I was happy to have avoided.

-To avoid a mild chance of our own bad weather, however, we hurried over Glen Pass and as we neared the top the weather turned from pleasant to warning of an imminent storm.
+To avoid a slight chance of bad weather of our own, however, we hurried over Glen Pass and as we neared the top the sky turned from pleasant to warning of an imminent storm.
 Below us lay the gorgeous Rae Lakes, but we barely noticed them as thunder started roar in the distance and hail began.

 We ran from tree to tree, trying to get out of the hail, until the thunder became perilously close.
 At that point, the safest point was to get lower to Middle Rae Lakes and we ran, hearts pounding, to try and get to safety as lightning